Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/applications/auth-provider-strategy.md

     The OAuth2 plugin cannot be used in hybrid mode.
     * If using the `kong-oauth2` authorization strategy with key authentication, configure the [Key Auth](/hub/kong-inc/key-auth/) plugin on the same Service as the Application Registration plugin.
-You can use either the
+You can use the
     [Kong Manager GUI](/gateway/{{page.kong_version}}/kong-enterprise/dev-portal/applications/enable-key-auth-plugin)
     or cURL commands as documented on the Plugin Hub.

     Strategy `external-oauth2`: